keboola/developers-docs/extend/generic-extractor/registration.md

 The argument to the `base64_encode` function is now the [`concat` function](/extend/generic-extractor/functions/#concat) which joins together the values of the `username` and `#password` fields.
-The `accountId` parameter needs to be moved to the `jobs` section, because the `http.defaultOptions.params` section does not support function calls (yet!).
+The `accountId` parameter needs to be moved to the `jobs` section because the `http.defaultOptions.params` section does not support function calls (yet!).
 The `type` parameter was changed to a reference to the `userType` field (see [example [EX111]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/111-templates-example)).